-If you’ve ever had pine or any other sticky sap on your hands, you know just how tough it can be to get off.
+If you’ve ever had pine or any other sticky sap on your hands, you know how tough it can be to get off.
 Water by itself won’t do it.
 Even soap might not be effective.
-Tools covered in sap – especially sap that isn’t cleaned off, and which hardens and builds up a layer over time – will gradually lose their effectiveness.
+Tools covered in sap – especially sap that isn’t cleaned off and which hardens and builds up a layer over time – will gradually lose their effectiveness.
 Likewise, a tiny bit of rust might seem like nothing.
 Allow it to spread, however, and you’re putting your axe at risk of unnecessary erosion.
-This article will tell you how to clean your axe using a variety of methods.
+This article will tell you how to clean your axe using various methods.
 You can banish annoying sap and damaging rust using a few household ingredients and tools.

-A well-made axe can last long after you’re gone, and still chop wood just as well as on the day that it was first made.
-But you do need to clean your axe to prolong its life by keeping it away from rust and removing any sticky sap and resin.
+A well-made axe can last long after you’re gone and still chop wood just as well as when it was first made.
+But you need to clean your axe to prolong its life by keeping it away from rust and removing any sticky sap and resin.
 Here are the ways to do that.

 Cleaning Sap And Resin Off of an Axe

 Paint thinner is a hydrocarbon solvent.
-Just like other mineral spirits, paint thinner is used to thin and remove oil and varnish finishes.
-It works well at removing gunk – including pine sap.
+Like other mineral spirits, paint thinner is used to thin and remove oil and varnish finishes.
+It works well at eliminating gunk – including pine sap.
 If you have sap or resin on the axe head and handle, apply paint thinner.
 Let it soak in for a moment, then rub the offending material off.

 Slightly more volatile than paint thinner, using lighter fluid is another way to clean the sap off your axe.
 Many people love this solution because it’s easily accessible.
 Using a cotton rag, pour a bit of lighter fluid on the axe and wipe it down to remove the resin.

 A more effective way of removing the gunk is to use acetone.
-Compared to the lighter fluid, acetone flashes off faster and emits a less toxic odor.
-It’s moderately expensive, but a good cleaning solvent.
-To use, take a cotton ball or rage and wet it with some acetone.
-Rub the wet cotton on the axe head or handle that is smeared with sap or resin.
+Acetone flashes off faster and emits a less toxic odor compared to the lighter fluid.
+It’s moderately expensive but a suitable cleaning solvent.
+Take a cotton ball or rag and wet it with some acetone.
+Rub the wet cotton on the axe head or handle smeared with sap or resin.
 It should come off quick.